Why Your Schedule Isn’t Working (And 4 Steps To Fix It)

-The absolutely key thing here is committing to actually using your new schedule because you’ll never find out what works – and what doesn’t – if you don’t put it into practice.
+The absolute key thing here is committing to actually using your new schedule, because you’ll never find out what works—and what doesn’t—if you don’t put it into practice.
 I recommend committing to your new schedule for 2 weeks, then revising it as needed.
 It is the refining process that shapes your schedule into something more than what you hope to be able to accomplish with your time.
 Trial and error helps to clarify what might be a little too ambitious, what you can invest more in, and where you got it just right.

 After that trial period, you’ll be able to use your ideal weekly calendar to plan the specifics of your schedule in about 15 minutes a week.
 You’ll know how long things actually take and not what you think they’ll take.
 How effective they are for you, rather than how effective you think they might be.

-And you’ll know that your new schedule will help you use your time wisely and spend it on the most important things in your business and your life.
+And you’ll know that your new schedule will help you use your time wisely, on the most important things in your business and your life.